Introduction

 What are Libraries?

-Within any library, you can easily customise the template name to match the situation — for example, a template within the Shared Library may be named "Semester 1: Politics 101", or a template in the Institutional Library may be named "Peer Evaluation: Faculty of Social Science.”
+Within any library, you can easily customize the template name to match the situation — for example, a template within the Shared Library may be named "Semester 1: Politics 101", or a template in the Institutional Library may be named "Peer Evaluation: Faculty of Social Science.”

 What is My Library?